NishaJahir/updated_2.0.13/meta/documents/user_guide_en.md

 To set up the merchant credentials, navigate to the path **Plugins -> Plugin overview -> Novalnet -> Configuration**

 Fill in your Novalnet merchant account details as follows:
 1. Login into your merchant account at Novalnet Merchant Administration Portal
 2. Navigate to the tab PROJECT
 3. Select the corresponding product
 4. Go to Shop Parameters and copy the necessary fields such as Merchant ID, Authentication code, Project ID, Tariff ID and Payment access key etc.

-### Novalnet configuration along with it's descriptions

 <table>
     <thead>